 Product and other revenue consists primarily of sales of our on-premise appliances and end-point devices used in connection with our services, including shipping and handling fees for our direct customers and to a lesser extent from porting fees.
-We expect our product and other revenue to decline on a year-over-year basis.
+We expect our product and other revenue to remain relatively unchanged on a year-over-year basis.